A Novel Max Pressure Algorithm Based on Traffic Delay: Literature review

-Triggered by all the motivation above, this paper proposes a novel delay-based MP (D-MP) in which the vehicles are divided into two groups: moving vehicles and stopped vehicles.
-The traffic operation is modeled using a store-and-forward model, and delay is defined as the sum of stopped time over all vehicles in a link.
-We demonstrated that the proposed model inherits the most desirable property of Q-MP: maximum stability.
-In addition, the simulation results show the proposed model outperforms three benchmark MP variants (Q-MP, TT-MP and a version of the Q-MP that considers only stopped vehicles, termed the H-HP in this paper) under various traffic conditions.
+Triggered by all the motivation above, this paper proposes a novel delay-based MP (D-MP) that works for networks and inherits the maximum stability property.
+In our model, vehicles on a link are divided into two groups: moving vehicles and stopped vehicles.
+The traffic operation is modeled using a store-and-forward model, and total delay is defined as the sum of stopped time over all vehicles on a link.
+We demonstrated that the proposed model inherits the most desirable property of the Original-MP: maximum stability.
+In addition, the simulation results show the proposed model outperforms three benchmark MP variants (Original-MP, TT-MP and a version of the Original-MP that considers only stopped vehicles, termed the H-MP in this paper) under various traffic conditions.
 Moreover, we also studied the control performance of the proposed model in a connected vehicle (CV) environment.
 Before we move to the next section, we clarify and emphasize the terms for measurements used in this paper.
-Since Q-MP uses a point queue model for traffic flow between links, the term `queue' in the algorithm indicates the number of vehicles rather than the number of stopped vehicles.
-To be consistent with the literature, in the following, this paper uses `queue' to indicate the number of all vehicles in a link.
-Also, delay will be demonstrated to be equivalent to the number of real stopped vehicles.
-Therefore, we need another term to distinguish it from the number of vehicles.
-To avoid confusion, we use `stopped vehicles' to represent the vehicles that have a speed of zero.
+Before moving to the next section, we need to clarify the definition of `queue' in this paper.
+Due to the usage of point queue models, the original-MP algorithm and some MP variants mentioned in this section use the term `queue' to represent the total number of vehicles.
+However, the proposed model in this paper divides vehicles into two groups: moving vehicles and stopped vehicles, so keeping this definition may lead to confusion.
+To avoid the confusion, in the remaining of this paper, `queue' is used to indicate the stopped vehicles (i.e,. those that have traveled through the link and have joined the queue at the signal), and `the number of vehicles' is used to represent the total vehicles.